 The bachelor party is the groom’s last night to go wild before tying the knot.
-After months of tasting cakes, attending fittings and checking out venues, he’s probably more than ready to let off some steam.
-If you’ve been tasked with planning his last hurrah, there are a few things you’ll want to keep in mind.
+After months of tasting wedding cakes, attending fittings and checking out reception venues, he’s probably more than ready to let off some steam.
+If you’ve been tasked with bachelor party planning his last hurrah, there are a few things you’ll want to keep in mind.
 Remember, this is no ordinary party, so you should be doing a little more than stocking up on plastic cups and PBR.

 Consult the groom

-There’s no need to keep every aspect of the bachelor party a secret from its guest of honour.
+There’s no need to keep every aspect of the bachelor party planning a secret from its guest of honour.
 In fact, consulting the groom is key if you want to throw him the perfect party.
 Ask him what type of bash he wants - there’s a big difference between recreating The Hangover and spending a weekend in the woods.
 Once you know what he’s in the market for, you can start being a little more secretive and sneaking in some surprises (note that these don’t have to be x-rated surprises).